linsalrob/BacterialProteins/snakefiles/README.md

 8. Remove all temporary files.

 *Important Notes*:
 - The splitting speeds things up, but you can only parallelize things so far since we have to read the disk to get the data.
-I recommend somewhere between 8-16 cores.
+I recommend somewhere around 8-16 cores, but see the bug note below!
 - The splitting is controlled by the number of `cores` as defined by the `--cores` flag.
    - If you are running on a multicore machine, that defines the number of cores you want to use.
    - If you are running on a cluster, that defines the number of nodes you want to use.
    - In either case, I do not recommend setting it much about 16.
 You will not realize much of a speed up!

+# Known issues

+There is an issue running this on a (my?) cluster that I have not been able to track down, so be aware of it:

+If you specify < 16 cores on the cluster, the workflow currently crashes at the `concat_taxonomy` rule.
+I _think_ that the issue relates to using the number of cores to specify the number of temporary files, and that the cluster implementation of `snakemake` has some issues with cores vs. nodes as described in this [GitHub issue](https://github.com/snakemake/snakemake/issues/213) (I think something is using either `os.cpu_count()` or `sys.maxsize` to figure out how many cores are available.
+It happens, of course, that the nodes of the cluster I am using to test this have 16 cores, and so it is trying to find results from `n` to 16 where `n` is the number of cores you specify, and this only occurs when `n` < number of processors available.
+I expect that the solution to that issue will resolve this bug.

 # Installation